 - About 1 cup jam or preserves*

 Beat together the butter and sugar until pale and fluffy.
 Keep beating, adding vanilla, eggs (one at a time), and citrus zest.
-In a separate bowl, whisk or sift the remaining dry ingredients together, then add the dry mixture to the wet, mixing until fully incorporated.
-The dough will seem dry and crumbly.
-Use your hands to knead it a bit, and press into a ball; if it’s too dry, gradually add up to a tablespoon of melted butter, and if needed, up to a few squeezes of citrus juice.
+Whisk remaining dry ingredients over the bowl, beating until fully incorporated.
+Use your hands to knead dough for a few minutes, until it easily comes together a ball.
+If it’s too dry, gradually add drops of melted butter — up to 2 teaspoons.
 (Avoid making the dough too wet; stop adding liquid as soon as it forms a non-crumbly ball that feels fit for rolling.)

-With its unusual addition of citrus zest and its generous butter content, this recipe makes for a truly scrumptious version of a traditional, well-known cookie.
+With dough that’s just barely sweet, these cookies are a great vessel for their decadent centers.
 Of course, the real sweetness of Purim can be celebrated with a simple, brief pause of reflection — a moment of gratitude for the acts of courage we have witnessed; a moment in awe of the brave people we have known.
 Cookies and a crown are optional, but highly encouraged.

-*Traditional fillings are apricot, prune, and poppy seed — but by all means, use any filling you like!
+*Maybe next time… The cookie dough is rather plain, so feel free to try adding extra citrus zest, some vanilla bean, or a few drops of almond extract to the dough while mixing.
+You can also add another few tablespoons of sugar if you prefer a sweeter dough.
+For a prettier outcome, lightly brush dough with egg white wash just before baking (whisk an egg white well with a teaspoon of water, avoiding pooling).
+Traditional fillings are apricot, prune, and poppy seed — but by all means, use any filling you like!
 Pre-made jams, preserves, or pastry fillings are convenient, with thicker varieties yielding the best results.
-You can also make your own filling by cooking dried fruit with tiny bit of water, then pureeing it.
+You can also make your own filling by cooking dried fruit and even chopped nuts with tiny bit of water, then pureeing it.

-**Above is my traditional hamantaschen recipe.
+**Above is a traditional hamantaschen recipe.
 For my newer rosemary almond brown sugar hamantaschen, filled with ice cream (or jam if you wish), click here.